 States such as Connecticut, Hawaii, Indiana, Kentucky, Maine, Maryland, Massachusetts, Michigan, Mississippi, New Jersey, Rhode Island, Vermont, Virginia, and West Virginia have a flat rate schedule, while the remaining states allow the county and/or city to add taxes in addition to the state sales tax.
 Depending on where you live, you may be paying more for goods than if you drove to the next city or county.

 What is Taxable?

-While property taxes are collected at the local level, by counties, cities and towns, the rate is capped by the state government, meaning that the local government cannot exceed the maximum.
+While property taxes are collected at the local level, the rate is capped by the state government, meaning that the local government cannot exceed the maximum.
 This also means that rates will vary by location.
 So do your research first to find the lowest rates in the state.
 Remember, though, that property taxes are the primary means of generating revenue for local use, with much of it going towards education, roads and often emergency services.

 Tax Relief Programs

 Most states do have property tax relief programs in place for those who are struggling to keep up.
 Again, programs vary from state to state, so it's worth looking into if you think you may qualify for assistance, credit or a rebate.